If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 How To Invest During A Recession

 Investing during a recession is not as scary as you may think.
-In fact, it’s far more manageable for people who have the cash, have done their research, are patient, and are paying attention.
+In fact, it's far more manageable for people who have the cash.
+It may even be an opportunity for those who have done their research, are patient, and are paying attention.

-But as an investor, having an investing strategy during a recession is key to help guide you as you go along with your investment decisions.
+But as an investor, having an investing strategy during a recession is key to guiding your investment decisions.
+Consider your time horizon and long-term plans as you strategize.

 Step 1: Get Into Cash

 In order to invest, you first have to have the funds to invest.
-This is why I highly encourage you to have cash on hand during a recession (or more ideally before the recession) so you can be ready to invest it when the time is right.
+This is why I highly encourage you to save money.
+You need to have cash on hand during a recession (or more ideally, before the recession).
+This way, you can be ready to invest it when the time is right.

 Unemployment Will Rise